 17. James Brown – Get Up (I Feel Like Being A) Sex Machine

-Rarely has a song written about sex, been as sexy itself.
+Rarely has a song that’s written about sex been as sexy itself.
 It’s positively throbbing with vibe and pulsating with the unmistakable essence of James Brown.

 16. Deep Purple – Speed King

 Charging down the sonic highway, Deep Purple were progenitors to heavy metal amidst the rock revolution of the 1970s.
 The immaculate guitar work of Ritchie Blackmore and vocals from David Coverdale make Speed King an undeniable staple of rock greatness.